bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 - Default: false
 - Environment: `FOXAR_DENY_WARNINGS` or `DAPP_DENY_WARNINGS`

-If enabled, Foxar will treat Solidity compiler warnings as errors, stopping artifacts from being written to disk.
+If enabled, Foxar will treat Ylem compiler warnings as errors, stopping artifacts from being written to disk.

 ##### `evm_version`